-- satisfy itself, following the verification by the operator as set out in ORO.AOC.115, that the third-country operator complies with the applicable ICAO standards; - liaise with the competent authority of the State of the third-country operator as necessary.
+- (1) satisfy itself, following the verification by the operator as set out in ORO.AOC.115, that the third-country operator complies with the applicable ICAO standards; - (2) liaise with the competent authority of the State of the third-country operator as necessary.

-ARO.OPS.110 Lease agreements
+ARO.OPS.110 Lease agreements for aeroplanes and helicopters

-- (a) The competent authority shall approve a lease agreement when satisfied that the operator certified in accordance with Annex III (Part-ORO) complies with: - (1) ORO.AOC.110(d), for dry leased-in third country aircraft; - ORO.AOC.110(c), for wet lease-in of an aircraft from a third country operator;
+- (a) The competent authority shall approve a lease agreement when satisfied that the operator certified in accordance with Annex III (Part-ORO) complies with: - (1) ORO.AOC.110(d), for dry leased-in third country aircraft; - (2) ORO.AOC.110(c), for wet lease-in of an aircraft from a third country operator; - (3) ORO.AOC.110(e), for dry lease-out of an aircraft to any operator;

-- (3) ORO.AOC.110(e), for dry lease-out of an aircraft to any operator; - (4) relevant requirements of continuing airworthiness and air operations, for dry lease-in of an aircraft registered in the EU and wet lease-in of an aircraft from an EU operator. - (b) The approval of a wet lease-in agreement shall be suspended or revoked whenever: - (1) the AOC of the lessor or lessee is suspended or revoked; - (2) the lessor is subject to an operating ban pursuant to Regulation (EC) No 2111/2005 of the European Parliament and of the Council (1). - (c) The approval of a dry lease-in agreement shall be suspended or revoked whenever the certificate of airworthiness of the aircraft is suspended or revoked. - (d) When asked for the prior approval of a dry-lease out agreement in accordance with ORO.AOC.110(e), the competent authority shall ensure: - proper coordination with the competent authority responsible for the continuing oversight of the aircraft, in accordance with Commission Regulation (EC) No 2042/2003 (2), or for the operation of the aircraft, if it is not the same authority; - (2) that the aircraft is timely removed from the operator's AOC.
+- (4) relevant requirements of continuing airworthiness and air operations, for dry lease-in of an aircraft registered in the EU and wet lease-in of an aircraft from an EU operator. - (b) The approval of a wet lease-in agreement shall be suspended or revoked whenever: - (1) the AOC of the lessor or lessee is suspended or revoked; - (2) the lessor is subject to an operating ban pursuant to Regulation (EC) No 2111/2005 of the European Parliament and of the Council. - (c) The approval of a dry lease-in agreement shall be suspended or revoked whenever: - (1) the certificate of airworthiness of the aircraft is suspended or revoked; - (2) the aircraft is included in the list of operators subject to operational restrictions or it is registered in a State of which all operators under its oversight are subject to an operating ban pursuant to Regulation (EC) No 2111/2005. - (d) When asked for the prior approval of a dry-lease out agreement in accordance with ORO.AOC.110(e), the competent authority shall ensure: - (1) proper coordination with the competent authority responsible for the continuing oversight of the aircraft, in accordance with Commission Regulation (EC) No 2042/2003 (2), or for the operation of the aircraft, if it is not the same authority; - (2) that the aircraft is timely removed from the operator's AOC. - (e) When asked for prior approval of a dry lease-in agreement in accordance with point ORO.AOC.110(d), the competent authority shall ensure proper coordination with the State of Registry of the aircraft as necessary to exercise the oversight responsibilities of the aircraft.